Solvay process: Chemistry

 The carbon dioxide from step (IV) is recovered for re-use in step (I).
 When properly designed and operated, a Solvay plant can reclaim almost all its ammonia, and consumes only small amounts of additional ammonia to make up for losses.
 The only major inputs to the Solvay process are salt, limestone and thermal energy, and its only major byproduct is calcium chloride, which is sometimes sold as road salt.

-After the invention of the Haber and other new ammonia-producing processes in 1910s-1920s its price dropped, and there was less need in reclaiming it.
+After the invention of the Haber and other new ammonia-producing processes in the 1910s and 1920s its price dropped, and there was less need in reclaiming it.
 So in the modified Solvay process developed by Chinese chemist Hou Debang in 1930s, the first few steps are the same as the Solvay process, but the CaCl2 is supplanted by ammonium chloride (NH4Cl).
 Instead of treating the remaining solution with lime, carbon dioxide and ammonia are pumped into the solution, then sodium chloride is added until the solution saturates at 40 °C. Next, the solution is cooled to 10 °C. Ammonium chloride precipitates and is removed by filtration, and the solution is recycled to produce more sodium carbonate.
 Hou's process eliminates the production of calcium chloride.
 The byproduct ammonium chloride can be refined, used as a fertilizer and may have greater commercial value than CaCl2, thus reducing the extent of waste beds.

 Additional details of the industrial implementation of this process are available in the report prepared for the European Soda Ash Producer's Association.